Examples of the three types of visual email editors

 That depends on what your goals are:

 It comes down to your available resources and the level of design customization you're going for.
-For simplified and complex editors, it's about which has the most customization features.
-With a custom template editor, you just need essential editing features as the customization is inherit in the way the template is designed and coded.
-It allows editing just the necessary content, while maintaining the best possible design quality, which should be the ultimate goal.
+For simplified and complex editors, it's about which has the right customization features that you need.
+With a custom template editor, the customization options are based around the way your template is designed and coded.